NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Default Menu Option is "Battle Mode" instead of "Three Man Cell"
 - Damage for "reversal" supers has been normalized down across the board
 - Slide inputs have been introduced.
 These inputs are common in Tekken and Soul Calibur.
 Simply slide your thumb/finger from the first button to the second quickly to use.
-- Dive kick hitboxes have been enlarged across the board
 - The moves that activate even when blocked (example Chouji 8A) will also activate when clashing the initial hitbox

 Note: 3-Man Cell is currently non-functional.